abbashosseini/Android-weather/README.md

 	http://openweathermap.org/api

-its letter changing happen in **openweathermap** webSite.app now work with Temprory APPID Create Valid one for your app i worte this couple months ago.
+its little changing happen in **openweathermap** webSite.app now work with Temprory APPID Create Valid one for your app i worte this couple months ago.

 you can with this link see what country, city **openweathermap** support and see samples :

 	http://bulk.openweathermap.org/sample/